Check back often for homework assignments, tutorials, and key topics covered each day.

 In class:

-- Simple transformations of parametric functions (Reflections and Dilations) (a p(t)+h,b q(t)+k)
+- Dilations and Reflections of parametric functions (a p(t)+h,b q(t)+k)

 Spring Break!
 No class Wednesday April 5 through Thursday, April 13, 2023.